chandru89new/code.druchan.com/contents/js-promise-to-purescript-aff-ffi.md

 I must've spent as much time on finding a way to convert `execSync` into an `Aff` as I did writing the entire program, but c'est la vie.

-I hope to move to the query extraction part – where you point a folder and the program extracts all queries it finds in the markdown or config files – in the next iteration.
+I hope to move to the query extraction part – where you point the script to a folder and the program extracts all queries it finds in the markdown or config files – in the next iteration.